You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • Patients with severe renal and/or hepatic impairment

-• Patients with hearing impairment, unless the potential benefits outweigh the risk
+• Patients with pre-existing renal and hearing impairment, unless the potential benefits outweigh the risk

 Other warnings/precautions